A Network Formation Model Based on Subgraphs: Proof of Central Limit Theorem and Corollary

-for every $f(\cdot)$ that is continuous and continuously differentiable, then it must have a standard normal distribution.
+for every $f(\cdot)$ that is continuously differentiable, then it must have a standard normal distribution.

-This observation leads to a useful lemma, that allows one to characterize the Kolmogorov distance between a random variable $Y$ and a standard normally distributed $Z$, denoted $d_K(Y,Z)$.
-We can bound this from above by (a constant times) the Wasserstein distance, $d_W(Y,Z)$, which is the supremum of the above expression taken over a class of bounded functions with bounded first and second derivatives.
+This observation leads to a useful lemma, that allows one to characterize the Kolmogorov distance between a random variable $Y$ and a standard normally distributed $Q$, denoted $d_K(Y,Q)$.
+We can bound this from above by (a constant times) the Wasserstein distance, $d_W(Y,Q)$, which itself is bounded by the below expression.
+Convergence in Wasserstein distance implies convergence in distribution.
+Let $\left\Vert f \right\Vert$ denote the sup norm over the domain of $f$.

-\begin{lem}[\cite{stein1986approximate,ross2011fundamentals}] If $Y$ is a random variable and $Z$ has the standard normal distribution, then
+\begin{lem}[\cite{stein1986approximate,ross2011fundamentals}] If $Y$ is a random variable and $Q$ has the standard normal distribution, then